This simple Steak Marinade is made with zesty Italian dressing, Worcestershire sauce, balsamic vinegar, honey, lemon juice, olive oil, and spices.

 Steak internal temperature for medium-rare should be 135 degrees F when removed from the grill.
 Steaks should rest for 5 minutes to seal in the juices prior to slicing.

 Marinade steaks in the refrigerator for a minimum of 2 hours and up to 24 hours.
+The longer steaks sit, the more flavor they will absorb.

 - Rare: 130 degrees F